Oral SYK Inhibitor for Autoimmune Hemolytic Anemia:

 - Autoimmune hemolytic anemia (AIHA) is a rare, serious blood disorder where the immune system produces antibodies that result in the destruction of the body's own red blood cells.

 - AIHA affects approximately 40,000 adult patients in the US and can be a severe, debilitating anemia.
 To date, there are no disease-targeted therapies for AIHA, despite the tremendous medical need that exists for these patients.

 - Rigel's fostamatinib is a potent and relatively selective spleen tyrosine kinase (SYK) inhbitor.
-Research with fostamatinib, an orally bioavailable small molecule, has shown that inhibiting SYK may ameliorate red blood cell destruction in AIHA.
+Pre-clinical research with fostamatinib, an orally bioavailable small molecule, has shown that inhibiting SYK may ameliorate red blood cell destruction in AIHA.